-It is the policy of the City of Gridley to encourage members of the IBEW bargaining unit to pursue higher education.
-The City will, where such modifications can be reasonably accommodated, authorize a flexible work schedule to allow attendance at classes.
+It is the policy of the CITY to encourage members of the UNION's bargaining unit to pursue higher education.
+The CITY will, where such modifications can be reasonably accommodated, authorize a flexible work schedule to allow attendance at classes.
 The modified work schedule must be approved by the Department Head and the City Administrator.